JuanPabloDiaz/doc/_posts/2022-06-12-manipulacionArraysJs.md

 ---
 layout: post
-title: "ECMAScript 6+ Course"
+title: "Manipulate Arrays in JavaScript Course"
-date: 2022-04-16 10:00:00 -0500
+date: 2022-06-12 10:00:00 -0500
 categories: platzi 2022
-tags: neverstoplearning platzi javascript ecmascript
+tags: neverstoplearning platzi javascript array
 ---

-This folder is part of a Platzi course called: "[Curso de ECMAScript 6+](https://platzi.com/cursos/ecmascript-6/)".
+This section is part of a Platzi course called: "[Curso de Manipulación de Arrays en JavaScript](https://platzi.com/cursos/arrays/)".

-JavaScript is the most used language for web application development, mainly in the frontend.
-Each year, ECMA International publishes a new edition of ECMAScript, the specification to which JavaScript conforms.
-I had the oportunity to learn about the new features that ECMAScript implements from version 6 to version 10.
+I learned how to solve quickly and efficiently the algorithms by using and understanding arrays in JavaScript, from how to create them to the different methods they have.

+## Challenge 🎲

+text

 <!-- BUILD WITH -->

 ### Built With 🔑

-This class is based on Javascript (JS).
+This class is based on Javascript (JS)

 <div align="center">